humberto-garza/LinkspriteEdisonIRCamera/README.md

 # LinkspriteEdisonIRCamera
-nfrared JPEG Color Camera Serial UART TTL Level - Edison Library
+Infrared JPEG Color Camera Serial UART TTL Level - Edison Library

 ### There will be some extra modifications and documentation